 As we near the end of President Biden’s first 100 days in office, there have already been a number of policy changes that impact employees, including the extension of unemployment benefits under the recent $1.9 trillion stimulus package and the proposed withdrawal of the previous administration’s rule broadening the definition of independent contractors under the Fair Labor Standards Act.
 In the coming months and years, expect to see more changes that may have an impact on the employer—employee relationship.
 These changes would benefit employees and provide increased protections from discrimination in employment.

 Increased Protections against Discrimination for Women and LGBTQ+ Employees

 On President Biden’s first day in office, he signed Executive Order 13988, Preventing and Combating Discrimination on the Basis of Gender Identity and Sexual Orientation.
 This executive order applies to executive and independent agencies at the federal level and extends the protections of the landmark case of Bostock v.
 Clayton County, a 2020 United Supreme Court decision, to other federal laws prohibiting discrimination.
 Bostock held that Title VII’s prohibition on sex discrimination in employment encompassed a prohibition against discrimination based on sexual orientation and gender identity.
 The Biden administration also supports the Equality Act, which passed the House of Representatives in February but has not become law.
 The Equality Act codifies the Bostock decision, expands protections for pregnant individuals, and prohibits discrimination based on sex stereotypes and sex characteristics.

 Additionally, the Biden administration supports the Pregnant Workers Fairness Act (PWFA).
-The PWFA would newly requires certain private and public employers to provide reasonable accommodations for pregnant employees and job applicants.
+The PWFA would newly require certain private and public employers to provide reasonable accommodations for pregnant employees and job applicants.